ayoung42/education/README.md

 # Education Project

-> We are interested in whether there is a relationship between the ACT score and socioeconomic variables
+> This notebook explores whether there is a relationship between the ACT score and socioeconomic variables

 ---